hellerve/ptolemy/done.md

 writing is outrageously funny, and the absence of any sort of discernable story does not make it less good.
 I had a great time with it.

+* *Die Ordnung des Diskurses* by **Michel Foucault** (1970)

+This book reads like the reasonable companion book to Jean Baudrillard’s “Simulacra and Simulation”—which I’m trying to get throguh as well.
+It’s well-written and although it tries to acknowledge the power discourse has over us, and over our reality, it never goes into the masturbatory lala land that Baudrillard seems to prefer.
+Instead, Foucault tries to find out what describes and especially limits discourse, and why.
+As such, it is partly a prototype for “The Order of Things”, one of my favorite philosophy books.

 ## Management

 ### Papers